davidrhoden/davidrhoden-basic-netlify/timeline/tent-fail-apr-7-2021.md

 ---
 title: Gina's work tent failed in a storm.
 date: 2018-04-19T11:00:00.000Z
-summary: Gina has this wedding tent to work under but maybe it wasn't meant to stay up in real bad weather.
 excerpt: Gina has this wedding tent to work under but maybe it wasn't meant to stay up in real bad weather.
 category: timeline
 image: /static/img/timeline/tent-fail-apr-7-2021.jpg